 - BEST Currency Converter – an app that allows customers to see prices in their local currency;

-- Oberlo – an app that lets you discover products of any kind and dropship them to your customers;
+- Printful – an app that lets you sell custom print-on-demand products directly on your Shopify store;”

 - Judge.me – an app that enables your customers to leave product reviews and lets you showcase them in your online store.

 In the Wix App Market you can refine your search by choosing your industry and the app category.

 However, Wix’s app inventory isn’t as extensive as Shopify’s – there are about 300 apps that can help you market and sell online.
 But anyway, that’s still a solid number for you to choose from to power up your eCommerce store.

 A particular app that we think does a great job is Wix Stores.
 It’s amazing as a global shipping payment solution, and also offers abandoned cart recovery, social media integration, and finance management.

 It’s a no-brainer that Shopify takes the gold in this category, mainly because of the substantial amount of apps its app store offers.